eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/01_different-tiers-in-software-architecture.md

 - data safety, since it's not transmitted over network;

 ### Disavantages:
-- no control after application is shipped (hard to bug fix, make improvents, etc);
+- no control after application is shipped (hard to fix bugs, make improvements, etc);
-- application is vulnerable to be tweaked and reversed engineered;
+- application is vulnerable to tweaking and reverse engineering;
-- application's performance heavily depends on the user's machine;
+- application's performance heavily depends on user's machine;

 # Two Tier
 Client and server.
-Client'd have the UI an business logic in one machine.
-Backend server'd have the DB, which is hosted and controlled by business.
+Client's machine has the UI and business logic.
+Backend server's have the DB, which is hosted and controlled by business.

 > Why not have the businees logic in another tier?